I’m partnering with Nielsen-Massey to bring you today’s recipe. All opinions are my own. Thank you for helping me work with companies I love!

 Need more recipes?
 Subscribe to my email list!
 Simply enter your email in a subscription box located on the right hand side of the blog or scroll below the recipe and sign up there.
 You’ll receive posts, newsletters and so much more!

-Frosted Animal Cookies
+Frosted Animal Cookies Recipe

 For the cookies: